Z4kM4rm3l/magni/README.md

 * Billing information
 * Account configuration

-The AI workflow is also tenant-aware.
-Retrieved knowledge is associated with the relevant tenant before being supplied to the resolver workflow.
+Retrieved knowledge is also associated with the relevant tenant before being supplied to the resolver workflow.

 ---